AnushDeCosta/TurnersTreats/README.md

 Turner's Treats is a responsive web application for a fictional bakery specializing in artisanal baked goods such as cookies, bread, and cupcakes.
 The website allows users to explore products, browse a gallery of baked goods, read blog posts about baking, and place orders through an intuitive interface.

 ## Features

 - **Responsive Design**: The website adapts seamlessly across devices, providing an optimal user experience on desktops, tablets, and smartphones.
+The layout dynamically adjusts to different screen sizes, ensuring that images resize appropriately and content remains accessible.
+Specific sections, like the Home and About pages, are restructured for better readability on smaller screens, and the gallery adjusts to provide a consistent visual experience.
-- **Dynamic Navigation**: A hidden navigation menu that becomes accessible upon hovering over the menu icon, maintaining a clean and user-friendly interface.
+- **Dynamic Navigation**: A hidden navigation menu becomes accessible upon hovering over the menu icon, keeping the interface clean and user-friendly.
+The navigation menu is also responsive, adapting to various screen sizes for optimal usability.
-- **Product Showcase**: The products page features an interactive slideshow for different categories like cakes, pastries, and bread.
+- **Product Showcase**: The products page features an interactive slideshow that dynamically rotates images of different baked goods, enhancing the visual appeal.
-- **Gallery Page**: A gallery page showcases various baked goods in a 3x3 grid format, with the ability to navigate between different categories (cakes, pastries, bread) using a hover-based carousel navigation system.
 - **Blog Section**: Expandable blog posts with engaging content about baking recipes.
 Users can click "Read More" to view the entire post.
 - **Order Form**: A fully functional order form with real-time validation, allowing users to place orders directly through the site.
-- **Ordersheet**: An interactive order sheet displaying all submitted orders, pulled dynamically from local storage.
-- **JavaScript Interactivity**: Enhanced user experience through JavaScript features such as form validation, image slideshows, gallery animations, and dynamic navigation.
+- **JavaScript Interactivity**: Enhanced user experience through JavaScript features such as form validation, image slideshows, and dynamic navigation.
+- **Adapted Layout for Smaller Screens**: On screens smaller than 1920px, images are resized, and the layout is adjusted to enhance user experience.
+For example, images are centered and reduced in size, and content blocks are stacked vertically to maintain a clear and accessible layout.
+- **Media Query Enhancements**: The website uses media queries to ensure that styles are tailored to different devices and screen resolutions.
+This includes resizing text, images, and buttons, and adjusting the layout for improved usability on devices like phones, tablets, and smaller laptop screens.
-- **Consistent Footer**: The footer is consistently present across all pages, providing quick navigation and contact information.
+- **Consistent Footer**: The footer is consistently present across all pages, providing quick navigation back to the top.

 ## Instructions for Navigation
 1. **Home Page (index.html)**: The landing page introduces users to Turner's Treats with links to other sections of the site.